rixx/books.rixx.de/data/reviews/g-k-chesterton/heretics/index.md

 Money quote: "I am not concerned with Mr. Bernard Shaw as one of the most brilliant and one of the most honest men alive; I am concerned with him as a Heretic—that is to say, a man whose philosophy is quite solid, quite coherent, and quite wrong."
-He does a bit of summing up of other people I care less about.
+He sums up of other people I care less about.
 The Kipling chapter was charming and informative, particularly since I have read very little Kipling.

 He really really dislikes Nietzsche, which is hilarious because the two have so much in common – in particular, their